-Growing arugula, a slightly spicy, delicious green, is fairly easy.
-A bonus is that arugula flowers are beautiful and edible.
+Growing arugula in a container is fairly easy.
+The slightly spicy, delicious green comes with a bonus in that arugula flowers are beautiful and edible.

-Choosing a container: Since the roots of arugula are relatively shallow, you don't need a giant or particularly deep container.
-You'll want to plant a fair amount of arugula, because once you get a taste for it, you might find you're eating a lot of it.
+Since the roots of arugula are relatively shallow, you don't need a giant or particularly deep container.
+You'll want to plant a fair amount of arugula because once you get a taste for it, you might find you're eating a lot of it.
 Though you can grow arugula in almost anything, a self-watering container works particularly well.

-Harvesting arugula: Your arugula should be full grown and ready to harvest in about 3 to 4 weeks.
+Your arugula should be full grown and ready to harvest in about three to four weeks.
 The younger the leaves, the more tender and sweet they will be, so don't wait too long to start picking them.
 Once the seedlings are 3 to 4 inches long, you can either pull out the whole plant or, if you want the plants to continue to grow, you can collect just the leaves by cutting or tearing them off toward their base.
-Beware if you pull out the plants, as the dirt can get on the leaves.
+Be aware that if you pull out the plants, the dirt can get on the leaves.

-Arugula flowers: Arugula flowers are not as spicy as the leaves and are a little sweet.
+Arugula flowers are a little sweet and are not as spicy as the leaves.
 The flowers appear after the leaves have grown to full size and are too bitter to eat.
-If you don't harvest your arugula, you should see flowers; pick them off and eat them or add them to a salad or an open-faced sandwich for a beautiful treat.
+If you don't harvest your arugula, you should see flowers.
+Pick the flowers off and eat them or add them to a salad or an open-faced sandwich for a beautiful treat.
 You can also grow some arugula for the flowers alone.